LiviuCP/LabelCalculator/Documentation/README.txt

 8. MISCELLANEOUS

-Currently the application does not support inter-rack connections.
-These might be added in a future version.
+Currently the application does not support inter-rack connectivity.
+Also it doesn't check duplicate connections or port-to-port connections validity (e.g. invalid connection between a FC port and a PDU power port).
+All these might be added in a future version.

-For a better understanding of the application options and files, please check the Examples folder (see source code), which contains both data and power connections.
-All required user data files are provided.
+For a better understanding of the application options and files, please check the Documentation/Examples folder (see source code), which contains both data and power connections.
+All required user input or output files except error.txt are provided there.
+Please note that for both data/power connections the connectioninput_template.csv file has been manually renamed to reflect the fact that it is generated when executing option 1 and that it is only a template that needs to be filled-in prior to executing the second option.
+However when running the application it is (and should always be) named connectioninput.csv.